qh20812/qh20812/README.en.md

 ## 📈 Achievements

-* 🚀 Completed [number] real-world projects from idea to deployment.
+* 🚀 Completed 2 real-world projects from idea to deployment.
-* 🌟 Contributed to [open source project name, if any] or built [feature name] in BusTicket.
+* 🌟 Contributed to building features such as chatbot, using API for displaying maps and locating departure - destination points in BusTicket.
-* 🏆 [Awards, certificates, e.g., "AWS Certified Developer" or "Top 10 Hackathon X"].

 ## 📫 Contact